kohler/johnkimble/README.md

 * `password` (string)

     Course password.
-Set this to enable “probation” (control- or option-clicking on a location in the feedback board will put that student on probation and hide their questions and feedback for one minute).
+Set this to enable “probation” (control- or shift-clicking on a location in the feedback board will put that student on probation and hide their questions and feedback for one minute).
 Only users who know the password can put students on probation.